knobs-dials/duppy/README.md

 ```

 The idea is that
-* within each set of duplicate files, each file has to be marked as DELETE, KEEP - or if no rule applies is left marked UNKNOWN.
+* within each set of duplicate files, each file starts marked UNKNOWN, and has to be marked as DELETE, KEEP

-* We only ever act on any that are considered decided

-* Each set is considered
+* We only ever act on any that are considered decided, and a set is considered
   * undecided if they have any UNKNOWNs - because you probably want to tweak your rules, and/or leave this for a later pass
   * undecided if they have only files marked DELETE - we should always refuse to delete every copy
   * undecided if they have only files marked KEEP - could consider that deciding to do nothing.
 Semantics.
-  * decided if they have >1 KEEP and >1 DELETE and 0 UNKNOWNs
+  * decided if they have >1 KEEP and >1 DELETE (and 0 UNKNOWNs)

 For example: